sachinlamba/e-commerce-data-generate-script/README.md

-with this python script, anyone can generate ur sample data set from
+## with this python script
-https://raw.githubusercontent.com/SamTube405/Amazon-E-commerce-Data-set/master/Data-sets/amazondata_Phones_1984%2040.txt or other txt files of SamTube405 files.
+Anyone can generate ur sample data set from txt files of [SamTube405 files](https://raw.githubusercontent.com/SamTube405/Amazon-E-commerce-Data-set/master/Data-sets/amazondata_Phones_1984%2040.txt)

-Able to save this data --->>
+#### Able to save this data --->>

 ITEM 1